taraqfarhan/ggl/README.md

-# ggl : common internet searches from the command line
+# ggl : common google searches from the command line

 This is another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.